anthonypdawson/divine-devops-universe/_future/incident-heretical-commit-genesis-main.md

 title: "Incident Report: Heretical Commit to genesis-main"
 tags: [incident, heresy, uriel, code-review, genesis, audit]
 date: 2025-05-17 12:00:03
+summary: "An unauthorized commit to the genesis-main branch triggers a critical incident and a full audit of creation protocols."
 ---

 **INCIDENT ID:** #GENESIS-000-COMMIT